-Home values appreciate in the long term normally.
+House values appreciate in the long term usually.

-When your house appreciates you have more resources to borrow against, and you'll create a better profit when you sell.
+When your property appreciates you have a more valuable asset to borrow against, and you'll create a bigger profit when you sell.

-It's important that you select a real estate agent in Maryland who understands the factors that drive local prices is the most important element.
+It's important that you select a real estate agent in Maryland who knows the factors that affect local prices.

-The economy is assumed to be the most important factor affecting real estate appreciation.
+A lot of people are convinced that the economy is the most important factor impacting real estate appreciation.

-But the most influential things that decide your property's value depend on the local Maryland economy and residential market.
+But the most significant issues that decide your home's value are particular to the local Maryland economy and housing market.

-Access to services - Many of us decide to live in districts with the most helpful elements for families to succeed, like a close proximity to jobs and schools.
+Location in a community - Many consumers decide to live in districts with the best and most convenient amenities for families to thrive, such as a close proximity to jobs and schools.

-Recent sales - Your REALTOR® should give you stats on the recent home sales in the districts that you're asking about.
+Recent home sales - You should receive data on the recent real estate sales in the areas that you're asking about from your agent.
 You'll want to know figures like how long a house stays on the market and listing price versus selling price.